 - In-person confidential support for Brandeis students

-- STAR supporters are trained in topics including school-related stress, roommate issues, relationship issues, substance use, eating disorders and body image, LGBTQIA+ topics, and mental health
+- STAR supporters are trained in topics including school-related stress, roommate issues, relationship issues, substance use, eating disorders and body image, LGBTQIA+ topics and mental health

 You can call Brandeis University Police whenever you have concerns about your safety or well-being.
 Brandeis University Police conducts investigations into behavior that maybe criminal.
 Simply calling University Police, however, does not require you to file or pursue criminal charges.
-The Police can provide transportation to the hospital/court (or can provide cab vouchers); help if you need immediate access to safe housing; issue no-trespass orders; and provide information about restraining orders and other orders of protections available through the courts.
+They can provide transportation to the hospital/court (or can provide cab vouchers); help if you need immediate access to safe housing; issue no-trespass orders; and provide information about restraining orders and other orders of protections available through the courts.

-The Office of Equal Opportunity (OEO) is responsible for assisting students, faculty and staff with all issues of discrimination, harassment, and sexual misconduct (including sexual assault, sexual exploitation, stalking, and relationship violence).
-OEO can receive reports of such conduct and will provide information regarding support resources and interim restrictions, including no contact orders, housing changes and academic support.
+The Office of Equal Opportunity (OEO) is responsible for assisting students, faculty and staff with all issues of discrimination, harassment, and sexual misconduct (including sexual assault, sexual exploitation, stalking and relationship violence).
+OEO can receive reports of such conduct and will provide information regarding support resources and interim restrictions, including No Contact Orders, housing changes and academic support.
 OEO can also provide information about what options may be available for taking action, including internal resolution processes and criminal action.
 In most cases, the decision regarding whether to initiate action will remain with the person who experienced the conduct.

-The Dean of Students Office serves as a centralized resource to advocate for and connect students to both University and community programs, offices, and individuals.
+The Dean of Students Office serves as a centralized resource to advocate for and connect students to both University and community programs, offices and individuals.
 Concerns regarding any violation of Brandeis policy can be reporting to the Office of the Dean of Students.

 ATASK is a nonprofit, community organization serving pan-Asian survivors of domestic and intimate partner violence.
 They currently provide services in 18 Asian languages and dialects.
-Their mission is to prevent domestic and intimate partner violence in Asian families and communities and to provide hope to survivors, representing all ages, ability levels, education levels, cultures, gender identities and sexual orientations.
+Its mission is to prevent domestic and intimate partner violence in Asian families and communities and to provide hope to survivors, representing all ages, ability levels, education levels, cultures, gender identities and sexual orientations.

 BARCC provides confidential counseling, legal advice and advocacy to help individuals who have experienced sexual assault or other trauma.
 They provide medical advocacy to support through the evidence collection process ("rape kit").
 All services are free and available to any gender.

 Fenway provides comprehensive health services for the LGBTQ community.
-Fenway’s Violence Recovery Program (VRP) provides counseling, support groups, advocacy, and referral services to Lesbian, Gay, Bisexual and Transgender (LGBT) folks who have experienced bias crime, domestic violence, sexual assault and/or police misconduct.
+Fenway’s VRP provides counseling, support groups, advocacy, and referral services to lesbian, gay, bisexual and transgender (LGBT) folks who have experienced bias crime, domestic violence, sexual assault and/or police misconduct.

-A survivor-led, social justice organization that provides confidential emotional support, information, referrals, safety planning, and crisis intervention for lesbian, gay, bisexual, queer and/or transgender (LGBQ/T) folks, as well as folks in SM/kink and polyamorous communities who are being abused or have been abused by a partner.
+A survivor-led social justice organization that provides confidential emotional support, information, referrals, safety planning and crisis intervention for lesbian, gay, bisexual, queer and/or transgender (LGBQ/T) folks, as well as folks in SM/kink and polyamorous communities who are being abused or have been abused by a partner.

 Provides free safety planning, advocacy and support services to those experiencing domestic and dating violence or those looking for information on ways to help people experiencing this behavior.

-The VRLC offers free legal assistance to those who have experienced sexual assault and have legal needs as a result of the assault in terms of privacy, safety, Education (K-12 and college), employment, immigration, housing and financial stability.
+VRLC offers free legal assistance to those who have experienced sexual assault and have legal needs as a result of the assault in terms of privacy, safety, education (K-12 and college), employment, immigration, housing and financial stability.
 Legal services are available to individuals of all sexual orientations and gender identities.